cknotz/bst_files/README.md

 IMPORTANT: The files approximate the journal styles as closely as possible, but some tweaking may still be required!

 These files are provided free of charge.
-I do not accept any liability for damages incurred while using any of these files.
+I do not accept any liability for damages incurred through using any of these files.